-- Note 1: The auto-shutdown condition is a level-based signal, not an edge-based signal.
-As long as the level is present, the auto-shutdown will persist. - 2: Writing to the ECCPASE bit is disabled while an auto-shutdown condition persists. - 3: Once the auto-shutdown condition has been removed and the PWM restarted (either through firmware or auto-restart) the PWM signal will always restart at the beginning of the next PWM period.
+Note 1: The auto-shutdown condition is a level-based signal, not an edge-based signal.
+As long as the level is present, the auto-shutdown will persist.

+- 2: Writing to the ECCPASE bit is disabled while an auto-shutdown condition persists. - 3: Once the auto-shutdown condition has been removed and the PWM restarted (either through firmware or auto-restart) the PWM signal will always restart at the beginning of the next PWM period.

-FIGURE 11-14: PWM AUTO-SHUTDOWN WITH FIRMWARE RESTART (PRSEN = 0)
+FIGURE 11-15: PWM AUTO-SHUTDOWN WITH FIRMWARE RESTART (PRSEN = 0) Shutdown Event ECCPASE bit PWM Activity PWM Period ECCPASE Cleared by Start of Shutdown Firmware PWM Shutdown PWM Period Event Occurs Resumes Event Clears

-11.6.5 AUTO-RESTART MODE
+11.4.5 AUTO-RESTART MODE